uyamazak/gcp-ssl-auto-renewer/README.md

 if domain is: www.example.com

-when zone name must be: www-example-com
+then zone name in Cloud DNS must be: www-example-com

 You can change converting rule in httpslb.base.
 Edit line below